fltk-rs/fltk-book/src/Valuators.md

 # Valuators

 Valuator widgets implement the ValuatorExt trait.
 These keep track (graphically and internally) of numerical values along with steps, ranges and bounds.
-Such a valuator which you might be familiar with are scrollbars and sliders.
+Such valuators which you might be familiar with are scrollbars and sliders.
 The list offered by fltk is found in the valuator module:
 - Slider
 - NiceSlider
 - ValueSlider